Cancer Research UK to test targeted drug in pancreatic cancer

 A dual kinase inhibitor* is entering a clinical trial for advanced pancreatic cancer in combination with gemcitabine as part of Cancer Research UK’s Combinations Alliance.

 The PAGoDA** trial aims to explore the effect of this drug on advanced cancers and will be conducted through the Experimental Cancer Medicine Centre (ECMC) network, supported by Cancer Research UK and the UK Health Departments.
-Led by the Manchester ECMC and sponsored by the University of Glasgow Clinical Trials Unit, the trial will span four sites across the UK, with the first patients expected to start treatment in early June.
+Led by the Manchester ECMC and the Glasgow Clinical Trials Unit, and sponsored by NHS GG&C/University of Glasgow, the trial will span four sites across the UK, with the first patients expected to start treatment in early June.

 The novel combination of drugs targets the process of nerve invasion, observed in over 80% of pancreatic ductal adenocarcinoma (PDAC) and is associated with tumour spread and severe pain.

 The study will use PLX7486 to target Trk kinases, which are believed to help cancer cells invade nerves.
 It’s hoped that PLX7486, in combination with the chemotherapy drug gemcitabine, could improve progression-free survival and reduce pain for pancreatic cancer patients.